 Note that our focus here is on relatively casual doubles, and there are formats we don't cover.
 If you're looking to dive into the more technical rules of formal doubles competition or to learn how to play less common formats, this PDGA page is the place to go.

-When most disc golfer's hear "doubles," Best Throw (sometimes called Captain's Choice) is what first comes to mind.
+When most disc golfer's hear "doubles," Best Throw (sometimes called Captain's Choice or Best Disc) is what first comes to mind.
 As the name suggests, it's when a team always picks the best throw from one of the team members as its lie.

 This format is a great way for beginners to enjoy rounds more and learn from players with more experience.
 The ability to always choose the best throw is likely to yield far better results than newer players are used to.
 And if they're teamed up with a player with more skill and knowledge, they could get advice and tips for improvement or learn just by watching.